Looking after your mental health

 Vicki Cockerill knows how challenging it can be to parent a child with a serious heart condition.
-In her moving blog post, she discusses how heart parents must be aware of the signs and symptoms of mental health problems, as well as knowing that it’s ok to ask for help.
+In this moving blog post, she discusses how heart parents must be aware of the signs and symptoms of mental health problems, as well as knowing that it’s ok to ask for help.

 “Don’t lose sight of your mental health.
 It is important.
 YOU are important.”

 Heart parent, Karen Morgan, shares some excellent tips on looking after yourself during tough times here.

 “Staring at the fish-filled wallpaper in the children’s outpatients waiting room, I was reminded of a quote from Dory in Finding Nemo – “When life gets you down, do you wanna know what you gotta do?
 Just keep swimming”.
 That’s been our approach to life pretty much since the day we were told the devastating news that our daughter Zoe had a life-threatening heart condition” – Jon

 The NHS’ Every Mind Matters website has some very useful information and resources about looking after your mental health.
 You can read it here.

 Looking after your mental health during the coronavirus pandemic